Control 4.6: Grounding Scope Governance

 - Enable Restricted Content Discovery (RCD) on sensitive sites

-- Implement CopilotReady metadata for positive governance (explicit opt-in)
+- Implement CopilotReady metadata for positive governance (explicit opt-in) where the firm has tooling to enforce it

 - Document grounding scope decisions for compliance